mikaelvesavuori/cloud-developer-basics/02-vms-and-networking/README.md

 The Flex environment gives a fair bit of...well...flexibility, but also adds some work on your end.
 It is however very convenient in that it accepts using Docker images to specify how to bundle your application.

 _We will deploy the webserver to App Engine according to the Dockerfile present in the webserver folder.
 Don't worry if you are new to Docker, we will learn more in the next workshop.
-For App Engine to work, you need to have a configuration/definition file_
+For App Engine to work, you need to have a configuration/definition file._

 Copy `gae/flex/app.yaml` into the root of the webserver folder.
 Now, run `gcloud app deploy` and answer "yes" to the question that you're prompted with.
 Wait for a few minutes as the version gets deployed.